• Skip to primary navigation

 Taste and adjust seasonings.
 Adjust the consistency of the soup by adding water or broth.

-Remove from heat and remove the bay leaf and rind of Parmesan cheese.
-Stir in 1 teaspoon of lemon juice.
+Remove from heat, remove the bay leaf and rind of the Parmesan cheese, and stir in 1 teaspoon of lemon juice.

-If desired, garnish with some grated Pecorino Romano or Parmigiano Reggiano cheese.
-Adjust the consistency of the soup by adding water.
+If desired, garnish with grated Pecorino Romano or Parmigiano Reggiano cheese.
+Add water to adjust the consistency of the soup.

 An overhead photo of Italian sausage squash soup and swiss chard with grated cheese